LegendaryGuard/BFP/README.md

   - `g_endmatch_timeout <seconds>`: voting time
   - `g_endmatch_lock_time <seconds>`: seconds after locking randomly vote options and leaving 3 or 2 to be voted
 - new call voting HUD box
+- gamemode name in the top of the scoreboard
+- match timer HUD in top-center

 # How to build